Free Website Content - Performing Better Searches

 Exact

-Using quotations around a search phrase will
+Using quotations around a search phrase

-on the exact phrase "rocking horse" in a major search
+example, searching on the exact phrase "rocking horse"

-engine will only generate search results that contain the
+in a major search engine will only generate search results

-though both terms appear, they do not appear in the proper
+rocking" -- even though both terms appear, they

-order for an exact match.
+do not appear in the proper order for an exact match.

 Do Not Include

-Adding a (-) negative/minus sign before a
+Adding a (-) negative/minus sign before

-search term will filter the results so that they contain
+a search term will filter the results so that they contain

 the first term but not the negated word.
-For example, entering
+For example,

-the search phrase horses -rocking into a major search
+entering the search phrase horses -rocking into

-not about rocking horses.
+horses but not about rocking horses.

 Must Include